Updated constraints on axion-like particles from temporal information in supernova SN1987A gamma-ray data: Constructing the updated likelihood

+In the following we only consider Primakoff production, so let us discuss how including the coalescence process would affect our results.
+To this end we can rely on coalescence rates computed in an upcoming study~\cite{2023_calore_sn1987a_alps},\footnote{\updated{We thank Eike M\"uller for making these results available to us.}} based on previous SN simulations.
+The additional contribution to the ALP flux from the coalescence processes has two effects: one is that the coalescence process starts dominating for ALP masses $\ma \gtrsim \SI{50}{\MeV}$, and we will thus obtain stronger limits on \gagg for these masses.
+The other effect is that the bounds extend to slightly higher masses, namely up to $\ma \sim \SI{250}{\MeV}$ compared to $\ma \sim \SI{200}{\MeV}$ for Primakoff production only.

-We interpolate the SN properties, viz.\ the normalisation constant $C_1$, average energy $E_\ast$, and exponent~$\alpha$, tabulated in ref.~\cite[Table~1]{1410.3747} using cubic splines.
+For the Primakoff-induced ALP flux, we interpolate the normalisation constant $C_1$, average energy $E_\ast$, and exponent~$\alpha$, tabulated in ref.~\cite[Table~1]{1410.3747}, using cubic splines.
 The axion emission spectrum for axion energy $E_a$ and emission time \tem is, in the limit of $\ma \rightarrow 0$, given by the parametric form \cite[Eq.~(2.11)]{1410.3747}

 We then also fit the instantaneous emission spectrum to the parametric form proposed in ref.~\cite[Eq.~(7)]{1702.02964}